scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-126.md

 ---
 layout: answer
 title: "They primary benefit of AWS Auto Scaling is enhanced:"
-blurb: "The best answer to this question is Elasticity.
-Note that one of the objectives in the Cloud Practitioner exam demands that test-takers understand the r"
+blurb: "<p>The best answer to this question is Elasticity.</p>
+<p>Note that one of the objectives in the Cloud Practitioner exam demands that test-takers understan"
 quid: 126
 ---